msmwh/Sazito/README.md

 ### Conclusion

 This setup represents a sample environment running on a local machine (laptop).
-While this configuration provides a solid foundation for understanding key concepts like autoscaling, monitoring, and centralized logging, there is much more that can be done in a production-grade environment.:slightly_smiling_face:
+While this configuration provides a solid foundation for understanding key concepts like autoscaling, monitoring, and centralized logging, there is much more that can be done in a production-grade environment. :slightly_smiling_face: